cockroachdb/docs/v1.0/sql-dump.md

 ---
 title: SQL Dump (Export)
-summary: Learn how to dump data from a CockroachDB cluster.
+summary: Learn how to dump schemas and data from a CockroachDB cluster.
 toc: false
 ---